The Most Common Drugs that Make a Person Aggressive or Angry

 There are no safe stimulants or synthetics.
 With synthetics or any illicit drug, there’s no way of knowing what you’ll get when you receive your bag of drugs.
 Flakka, for example, usually contains alpha-PVP but could also contain cocaine or methamphetamine.

 If you need to learn more about these dangerous synthetics, you can find a wealth of information here, along with suggestions on how to help someone who is using or prevent someone from ever starting: http://www.narconon.org/drug-abuse/synthetics/

-If you need help knowing what to do for someone you care about who is abusing prescription drugs or using illicit drugs or too much alcohol, check out our Family Help Guide.
-It’s all here, all in one place, from determining what drug they are using to making a decision about what rehab to choose.
+If you need help knowing what to do for someone you care about who is abusing prescription drugs or using illicit drugs or too much alcohol, contact us.

 Knowledge is essential to avoid the serious problems that can result from using these drugs that can make you aggressive, angry and completely out of control.